SweetIQ/schemats/README.md

 }> = await db.query("SELECT (email, creation_time) FROM users WHERE creation_time >= '2013-01-01'");
 ```

-With genearted type definition for our database schema, we can write code with autocompletion and static type checks.
+With generated type definition for our database schema, we can write code with autocompletion and static type checks.

 <p align="center">
 <img align="center" src="demo.gif" width="100%" alt="demo 1"/>